Can a narcissist love?

-Empathy is humans ability to identify with another person’s thoughts of feeling so that we can respond in an appropriate way.
+Empathy is humans ability to identify with another person’s thoughts or feeling so that we can respond in an appropriate way.
 Empathy is when you can think about how you would feel if something bad happened to someone.
 A narcissistic person most often can simply just not have the emotional empathy to see what another person is feeling.
 They just don’t understand it.
 They can not relate, put themselves in another’s shoes to genuinely care, some have cognitive empathy, this is to think emphatically and is used in a negative way, they only see how they can use other empathy for their advantage and not how they can help others.

 They don’t have to the attachment to others.
-An attachment system is usually formed in early childhood with a baby and its primary caregiver, either this never happens, or something happens to them in childhood that they turn to fight mode to protect themselves cutting of their attachment, healthy emotions like joy, happiness and love to protect themselves, meaning on a deep level they can never honestly comment with others.
+An attachment system is usually formed in early childhood with a baby and its primary caregiver, either this never happens, or something happens to them in childhood that they turn to fight mode to protect themselves cutting of their attachment, healthy emotions like joy, happiness and love to protect themselves, meaning on a deep level they can never genuinely connect with others.

 They lack a conscience, meaning they are unaware within themselves of the true differences between right and wrong, they believe they are special and superior, and rules don’t apply to them.